Atlas-OS/docs/docs/getting-started/installation.md

 !!! danger "Read before continuing"

     AtlasOS complies with the Windows EULA and does not modify Windows activation.
-To install AtlasOS, you must have Windows activated beforehand.
+Installing Atlas will not activate Windows.

     We recommended looking at our page on [who Atlas is for](../faq-and-troubleshooting/who-is-atlas-for.md) before installing.